A strong broadband 21 cm cosmological signal from dark matter spin-flip interactions: Temperature evolution equations

+The rates $\Gamma_\chi$ and $\Gamma_H$ are the heating rates for DM and the gas respectively, which can be thought of as the inverse time-scale for transfer of an $\mathcal{O}(1)$ fraction of their kinetic energy to one another.
+Schematically these rates are of the form $\Gamma \sim n \langle \overline{\sigma} v \rangle$, where $n$ is the number density of targets and $\langle \overline{\sigma} v \rangle$ is thermally averaged ``energy-transfer cross-section''.
 In appendix~\ref{sec:appendixc} we evaluate the energy transfer cross-sections and derive the temperature evolution eqs.~\ref{eq:tempevolutionDM} and \ref{eq:tempevolutiongas}.
 We argue that the energy transfer cross-section is dominated by the inelastic scattering process $\chi + H_0 \leftrightarrows \chi + H_1 $ rather than by elastic scattering processes.
 This is because the forward divergence of the inelastic scattering, which is cut-off by the hyperfine mass-splitting, diverges as $\frac{1}{\Delta}$, whereas the divergence of elastic scattering, which is cut-off by the mediator mass, is only enhanced as $\textrm{Log } m_V$.
+The detailed expressions for the rates $\Gamma_\chi$ and $\Gamma_H$ are of the form (appendix~\ref{sec:appendixc}),